Low Latency Instance Segmentation by Continuous Clustering for LiDAR Sensors

-\paragraph{Ground Point Segmentation:} In the next step, most approaches carry out a ground point segmentation \cite{bogoslavskyi_2016_fast, zermas_2017_fast, burger_2018_fast2, yang_2020_two, zhang_2022_real, oh_2022_travel}.
+In the next step, most approaches carry out a ground point segmentation \cite{bogoslavskyi_2016_fast, zermas_2017_fast, burger_2018_fast2, yang_2020_two, zhang_2022_real, oh_2022_travel}.
 This is especially crucial for purely distance-based clustering; otherwise, all objects would be merged across the ground plane.
 Only \cite{moosmann_2009_segmentation} forgoes this segmentation, treating the ground points as a separate cluster.
-This, however, requires an adjusted metric in the subsequent stage to prevent generating edges between ground and obstacle points.
+This, however, requires an adjusted metric in the subsequent stage to prevent generating edges between ground and obstacle points in the neighborhood graph.
 Our approach also removes the ground points in order to reduce the work load and the complexity in subsequent steps.